uclahs-cds/pipeline-generate-SQC-BAM/README.md

 ### Config

+regions are optional (assuming resource configuration is ok for this)

 | Field | Type | Required | Description |
 | ----- | ---- | ------------ | ------------------------ |
 | param 1 | _type_ | yes/no | 1-2 sentence description of the parameter, including any defaults if any. |